rarkhipov/gamma-mcp-server/README.md

 5.  **Test with Commands:**
     Once Claude for Desktop restarts, it should attempt to connect to your server.

-    - Look for the tool icon (often a hammer знают) in the Claude for Desktop interface.
+    - Look for the tool icon in the Claude for Desktop interface.
 Clicking it should show your `generate-presentation` tool.
     - Try prompting Claude:
       - "Generate a presentation about the future of artificial intelligence."
       - "Make a presentation on sustainable energy sources, targeting college students, make it medium length."